eyadsibai/brute-force-plotter/README.rst

 Brute Force Plotter
 ===================
 [Work in progress]
-Tool to visualize data quickly with no brain usage for plots creation
+Tool to visualize data quickly with no brain usage for plot creation

 Installation
 ------------
-Not yet tested
+will be packaged soon

 To Try for Now